 near the end of the semester.
 Students having any absences,

 Each student must follow all the safety rules.
 Safety

 must be worn at all times in the laboratory.
 Failure to follow the safety rules will

 result in grade penalty or being dropped from the class.

 You will not be allowed to attend lab if you do not have proper lab attire as indicated in your safety handout.
 If you are asked to leave because of lack of proper attire, you will be counted absent and you will be required to do a make-up.

-The Safety Handbook of the Department of Chemistry and Physics can be viewed at the link: http://www.selu.edu/acad_research/depts/chem_phy/departmental_docs/documents/safetymanual.pdf.
-The specific information for this class is listed in Appendix II.
+The Safety Handbook of the Department of Chemistry and Physics can be viewed from a the link on my main web page under the heading of Safety Information.
+The specific information for this class is listed in back of your Laboratory Manual.